IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 - Make sure to always have an empty new line at the end of your files.
 See [issue](https://github.com/LuaLS/lua-language-server/issues/2326).

 ## Other
-- The plugin is not as clever as typescript, there are some points in your code were you need to use @cast:
+- The extension is not as clever as typescript, there are some points in your code were you need to use @cast:

 ```Lua
 if type(name) ~= "" then return end